briansimiyuj/doctor-appointment-app/README.md

           a.
 Set the appointment to cancel state to null
           b.
 Set the modal visibility state to false

+      *Reject Appointment Function*

+      Reject appointment function will open a modal to confirm the rejection of the appointment.

+        1. Create a state for appointment to reject and initialize it to null
+        2. Create a function to reject the appointment which takes reason and alterntive as parameters
+          a.
+If there is no appointment to reject, exit the function early
+          b.
+Update the appointment status to rejected
+          c.
+Retreive appointment ID from the appointment to reject object (date - time)
+          d.
+Retrieve rejection from local storage using the appointment ID as part of the key
+          e.
+Create a new rejection object with:
+            - The provided rejection reason
+            - Any alternative suggestion (or empty string if not provided)
+            - Timestamp of when the rejection was made
+            - Full appointment details for reference

+          f.
+Store the updated rejection reason back into local storage

     ### Modal Context